-1 click(s) in direction (b) With the adjusting screw ful
+1 click(s) in direction (b)

 With the adjusting screw fully turned in direction (a)

 Compression damping force

 The compression damping force is adjusted on the right front fork leg only.
 To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw in direction (a).
 To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).